 In 2013, the club progressed from an incorporated entity to a company limited by guarantee structure.

-In 2017, the Caboolture Sports Club Limited will open it's third venue, North Lakes Sports Club at 36-42 Flinders Parade, North Lakes.
+In May 2017, the Caboolture Sports Club Limited opened it's third venue, North Lakes Sports Club at 36-42 Flinders Parade, North Lakes.